dzl-dm/i2b2-upload-client/README.md

 1. Upload to the DWH and manage the status of the data

 ## Stage 1: FHIR conversion
 We use a helper file, usually call this the `datasource.xml`.
-Its a custom xml definition of how the csv patient data is formatted after your custom transformation (which files, which columns map to which parameters, etc).
-A java program uses the XML configuration to convert the data.
+Its a custom xml definition of how the csv patient data is formatted after any custom transformation you have done (which files, which columns map to which parameters, etc).
+A java program uses the XML configuration to convert the data into a fhir bundle in XML.

 ## Stage 2: Pseudonymization
 Data protection is very important, so this stage removes the name information and creates a non-reversible (but still deterministic) ID as the pseudonym for the patient.
 You must provide a secret key (a long, random string you generate yourself and keep secret) so that only you generate the pseudonym for the patients.
 If someone else were to run this stage with their secret key, it would not produce compatible pseudonyms.
 Record linkage can be achieved by sharing the secret key.
 This makes sense in environments where multiple people manage different parts of the same data set.